cugdc/steg/README.md

-# Zombruh
+# Steg

-A human vs zombies game.
+A game of steganography.

 Launch in your browser: